 What are NLP use cases for business?

-Businesses use NLP software and tools to simplify, automate, and streamline operations efficiently and accurately.
+Businesses use natural language processing (NLP) software and tools to simplify, automate, and streamline operations efficiently and accurately.
 We give some example use cases below.

 Sensitive data redaction